Reading time: 5 min.

 Temporal peaks are a natural part of your hairline which can also be affected by male pattern balding.
 Temporal peaks or points are areas of fine hair at the side of your head:

-Good hair transplants will restore your temporal peaks.
+Good hair transplant surgeons should restore your temporal peaks in hair restoration surgery.
 While the hair here shouldn’t be overly dense, temporal peak restoration is important for framing your face and making your forehead appear smaller.

 Who can have a temple hair transplant?

 Anyone who’s eligible for a hair transplant can have a temple hair transplant procedure.
-But there are some instances where a hair transplant might not be the best option:
+However, there are some instances where a hair transplant might not be the best option:

 Overharvesting often reduces the number of grafts available in your donor area.
 So you might not have enough grafts to give you adequate temple coverage.

 If you have a type of alopecia other than pattern baldness, a hair transplant may not be appropriate.
-So it’s best to get a hair loss diagnosis, especially if you’re a woman or you’re unsure what’s causing your temple hair loss.
+So it’s best to get a hair loss diagnosis, especially if you’re a woman with female temple hair loss or you’re unsure what’s causing your hairline recession.

 Temple hair transplants: before and after